Dark Matter Induced Power in Quantum Devices

-In Fig.~\ref{fig:limits}, for thermalized DM, all three of our quantum devices approximately overlap in their constraint strength.
-While the devices all actually have differing sensitivity levels, DM evaporation from the Earth truncates the lower end of our DM mass sensitivity.
+In Fig.~\ref{fig:limits}, for thermalized DM, all three of our quantum devices overlap in their constraint strength.
+The thermalized DM curve is truncated not due to device sensitivity, but rather because DM evaporates to the left of the blue contour.
 This occurs due to thermal kicks transferring too much energy to the DM particle relative to the gravitational binding energy of the Earth, such that DM escapes the Earth and does not remain bound to produce any signal.
-If it weren't for the DM evaporation rate, our quantum sensors would have sensitivity extending to much lower cross sections for the thermalized DM component.
-This motivates studies of models that do not evaporate at these DM masses and cross sections.
-For thermalized DM, largest DM densities are achieved for the asymmetric DM, which we assume for our densities, though we are also sensitive to annihilating DM models; $p$-wave annihilating DM does also not effect our assumed DM densities~\cite{Leane:2022hkk}.
+If there was no DM evaporation, as is possible in models other than the purely contact cross section setup we considered here~\cite{Acevedo:2023owd}, the quantum sensors would have sensitivity extending to much lower cross sections for the thermalized DM component.
+This motivates further studies of models that do not evaporate at these DM masses and cross sections.
+In Fig.~\ref{fig:limits}, for thermalized DM, largest DM densities are achieved for the asymmetric DM, which we assume for our densities, though we are also sensitive to annihilating DM models; $p$-wave annihilating DM does also not affect our assumed DM densities~\cite{Leane:2022hkk}.
 Note that in comparison, the incoming halo DM limits do not require any assumptions about DM annihilation.
 The halo limits extend to lower masses as incoming DM which later evaporates still leads to a bound from when DM is first entering the Earth.
 We do not show ceilings for our limits, which will exist but require simulations to calculate accurately.
-We expect this could lower the limits at large cross sections at the top of Fig.~(\ref{fig:limits}).
-Similarly, the DM evaporation mass threshold at large cross sections for thermalized DM ideally requires simulations, which may weaken our thermalized DM bound, especially for DM below a GeV.
+We expect this could lower the limits at large cross sections at the top of Fig.~\ref{fig:limits}.
+We focus on below 10 GeV in Fig.~\ref{fig:limits}, as heavier DM more readily sinks further into the Earth, and so the sensitivity becomes weaker outside this mass range.